Degree RequirementMSN or DNP

 Nurses who enjoy practicing independently and who wish to diagnose and prescribe while still utilizing nursing skills can advance to the field of advanced-practice nursing.
 Nurses who seek to pursue their NP should value autonomy, integrity, and leadership.
 Thriving PMHNPs tend to have the following characteristics:

 • Emotional stability.
-Some patients seeking mental health treatment have suffered from abuse, and violence, or have been the victim of a crime.
-Providers must be able to demonstrate empathy and avoid reacting to the emotional strain of caring for patients with mental health disorders.
+Some patients seeking mental health treatment have suffered from abuse or violence, or have been the victim of a crime.
+Providers must be able to stay calm and avoid reacting to the emotional strain of caring for patients with mental health disorders.

-• PMHNPs should advocate for their patients and know when to bring in additional resources to aid in their care.
+• Good professional judgment.
+PMHNPs should advocate for their patients and know when to bring in additional resources to aid in their care.
 Additionally, they must remain vigilant as some of their patients are unstable and can act impulsively.

-• Mental health does not improve overnight.
-There can be a progression as well as regression during treatment.
+• Patience and flexibility.
+Mental health does not improve overnight.
+There can be progression as well as regression during treatment.
 PMHNPs must reassess and adjust the plan of care as needed to keep patients on the right track.

-• Accepting and non-judgmental.
+• Acceptance.
 Some patients with mental health disorders have committed crimes and have an altered view of the world.
-Providers set aside personal thoughts and feelings, remain professional and treat all patients equally.
+Providers set aside personal thoughts and feelings, remain professional, and treat all patients equally.

-• It takes time to build trust when working with mental health patients.
-Providers who are unreliable or unavailable have a hard time making progress with mental health patients as building trust can be a prolonged process.
+• Trustworthy.
+It takes time to build trustwhen working with mental health patients.
+Providers who are unreliable or unavailable have a hard time making progress with mental health patients, as building trust can be a prolonged process.

 Working Conditions